7 Secrets About Star Wars: The Last Jedi Worth Geeking Out Over

 After The Last Jedi premieres, Abrams will make another sequel, making it the last in the trilogy.
 And as the saga comes to the end, so might Skywalker's storyline.

-"I do see it that way," he says.
+"I do see it that way," Abrams said.
 "But the future is in flux."

 Ridley also told the magazine she doesn't want to play Rey after the next film.